Successful Tracing Does Not Rebut the Community Property Presumption

 Husband, in turn, testified as to his opinion of value of the improvements and repairs, and his opinion as to the rental value of the family residence.
-Husband argued that the family residence was community property, that the down payment was made from community property savings, thus, Wife should not be reimbursed for the down payment.
+Husband’s divorce lawyer argued that the family residence was community property, that the down payment was made from community property savings, thus, Wife should not be reimbursed for the down payment.

 Second, as to Wife’s right of reimbursement as to the down payment on the family residence, the Court of Appeal held that the divorce court erred by awarding Wife reimbursement under Family Code section 2640 for the down payment because Wife failed to introduce direct written evidence to support her claim to reimbursement.
-The Court of Appeal held that oral testimony was insufficient to support Wife’s right of reimbursement.
+The Court of Appeal agreed with husband’s divorce lawyer and held that wife’s oral testimony was insufficient to support Wife’s right of reimbursement.